 Performs legal processes such as certification of documents or provision of reports in relation to motor transport or work accidents

-Fees for the General Practitioners on Saturdays are strictly private (i.e. will not be bulk billed).
+Fees for Face to Face General Practitioners on Saturdays are slightly higher.

-The fee is $95 for a standard consultation and $130 for a long consultation.
-Normal Medicare rebates will be available.
+The fee is $95 for a standard consultation and $140 for a long consultation.
+Normal Medicare rebates apply.